khaled45690/privacies/face_auth-privacy-policy.md

 ---

 ## 6. Policy Updates
-- Changes will be posted here with an updated "Last Revised" date.
+- Changes will be posted here with an updated date.
 Users are advised to review periodically.

 ---